 How to make Vanilla Bean Cheesecake Filling

-Make sure to set out your cream cheese and eggs in advance so they have enough time to come to room temperature.
-Cold cream cheese will not whip up smoothly and leave you with a lumpy cheesecake batter.
+Make sure to set out your cream cheese and eggs ahead of time so they have plenty of time to come to room temperature.
+Cold cream cheese won’t whip up smoothly and will leave you with a lumpy cheesecake batter.

 Since it can take some time to get the cream cheese to room temperature, I recommend placing the unwrapped block of cream cheese on a microwave-safe plate and carefully nuke it at 50-70% of power for 10 seconds.
 Turn the block over and nuke for an additional 10 seconds.
 This should help speed up getting the cream cheese to room temperature.